Recognizing topological polynomials by lifting trees: Introduction

 \section{Introduction}

-In this paper we give an efficient, geometric, algorithmic solution to the following basic decision problem about post-critically finite topological polynomials.
+Thurston's theorem in complex dynamics states that a post-critically finite map $S^2 \to S^2$ is equivalent to a rational map if and only if it does not have what is called a Thurston obstruction~\cite{DH}.
+Thurston's work does not provide an effective algorithm for deciding whether such a map is equivalent to a rational map.
+In this paper we give an efficient, geometric, algorithmic solution to this basic decision problem in the special case of post-critically finite topological polynomials.
+Specifically, we address the following.

 \emph{Topological polynomial decision problem.} Given a post-critically finite topological polynomial, determine whether or not it is Thurston equivalent to a polynomial.
 If it is, determine the polynomial.
-If it is not, determine the canonical obstruction.
+If it is not, determine the canonical Thurston obstruction.

 In the case where a given post-critically finite topological polynomial is Thurston equivalent to a polynomial, the sense in which the algorithm determines the polynomial is as follows: the output of our algorithm is the isotopy class of the corresponding Hubbard tree, relative to the post-critical set.
-The Hubbard tree is a combinatorial invariant that completely determines the corresponding polynomial; in the unicritical case the coefficients of the polynomial may be computed from the Hubbard tree using the spider algorithm of Hubbard--Schleicher \cite{spider}.
+The Hubbard tree is a combinatorial invariant that completely determines the corresponding polynomial.
+If one further wanted to know the coefficients of the polynomial, a numerical approximation algorithm such as the Hubbard--Schleicher spider algorithm could be applied \cite{spider}.

 Our algorithm is based on our main theoretical result, Theorem~\ref{thm:main}.
 For each $n$ we define a simplicial complex $\T_n$, whose vertices are homotopy classes of trees in the plane with $n$ marked points.
 For a post-critically finite topological polynomial $f$ with $n$ post-critical points, we define a simplicial map $\lambda_f : \T_n \to \T_n$, called the lifting map.
 Theorem~\ref{thm:main} states that $\lambda_f$ has a nucleus that is contained in the 2-neighborhood of the Hubbard tree when $f$ is unobstructed and that is contained in the 1-neighborhood of the set of trees that are compatible with the canonical obstruction when $f$ is obstructed.
 The algorithm proceeds then by iteration of $\lambda_f$ on an arbitrary vertex of $\T_n$.
-Our algorithm is inspired by related work of Nekrashevych \cite{nek_cactus}; see the discussion after the statement of Theorem~\ref{thm:main}.
+Our approach is inspired by similar constructions in geometric group theory, in particular related work of Nekrashevych \cite{nek_cactus}; see the discussion after the statement of Theorem~\ref{thm:main}.

 In addition to solving the topological polynomial decision problem, we apply our methods to address two of the guiding problems in the field.
 As a corollary of Theorem~\ref{thm:main}, we resolve in the affirmative Pilgrim's finite global attractor conjecture for the case of polynomials.
 As a second application of our methods, we give a new, self-contained solution to Hubbard's twisted rabbit problem, which was originally solved by Bartholdi--Nekrashevych using iterated monodromy groups.
 Then we state and solve a generalization of the twisted rabbit problem where the number of post-critical points is arbitrarily large.
 Finally, we state and solve another family of twisted polynomial problems where the number of post-critical points is arbitrarily large and where obstructed maps arise in the answer.